octopus-db/documentation/_sources/collections.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 SahulChar is a collection of published **Charcoal / Black Carbon counts and ages from Sahul and Zew Zealand**.
 Spatial data includes sample locations (point) and uses the WGS84/Pseudo-Mercator (EPSG: 3857) projected coordinate reference system.
 Sample metadata is comprehensive and includes bibliographic, contextual, and sample preparation and measurement related information.

-| *An open database of sedimentary charcoal and black carbon records from Australia, New Guinea, and New Zealand.*
 | **Publisher**
 | ARC Centre of Excellence for Australian Biodiversity and Heritage (CABAH), University of Wollongong
 | **Publication year / Version**